lexkrstn/fsm/README.md

 ## Example:

 In the following example, I'm modeling a Player class for a game.
-Notice how multiple patterns can be used together without mixin conserns.
+Notice how multiple patterns can be used together without mixing conserns.

 ```typescript
 // Declare states and events.